Movie Gallery: Downfall

-An additional 400 stores were scheduled to close during the bankruptcy reorganization.
+An additional 400 stores were scheduled to close announced in February 2008, followed by another 160 stores were scheduled to close announced in April 2008 during the bankruptcy reorganization.
 Movie Gallery emerged from Chapter 11 in May 2008 and appointed C. J. Gabriel, Jr. as the new chief executive officer.
 Founder and former CEO Joe Malugen continued to serve on the Movie Gallery Board of Directors until leaving on July 30, 2008.
-The company relocated its headquarters to Wilsonville, Oregon, (home of the Hollywood Video subsidiary) in late 2008.
+The company relocated its headquarters to Wilsonville, Oregon (home of the Hollywood Video subsidiary), in late 2008.
 In January 2009, they closed their Wilsonville distribution center.

 In early 2009, Movie Gallery operated about 2,700 locations and 1,300 Hollywood Video locations in the United States.
 Canadian operations included over 200 "Movie Gallery" branded stores, as well as approximately 60 under the VHQ brand in western Canada.
 In 2009 Movie Gallery closed its Wilsonville, Oregon distribution facility, merging it with one in Nashville, Tennessee.

 The Chapter 11 reorganization plan failed to solve all of the company's problems; Movie Gallery's stock fell from $1.25 at close in October 2009 to $0.05 a share at close on December 3, 2009, and many locations fell behind on rent.
 On February 1, 2010, stores received a report stating that about 800 stores were to be shut down.
 The company hired the law firm of Sonnenschein, Nath & Rosenthal to prepare for a second filing of bankruptcy, and on February 3, 2010, they again filed for Chapter 11 bankruptcy protection.
 During a company-wide conference call on April 30, 2010, it was announced that all U.S. Hollywood Video, Movie Gallery, and Game Crazy stores would file for Chapter 7 bankruptcy in May 2010.
 On June 8, 2010, the company's Canadian stores also entered liquidation.

 The last US Movie Gallery and Hollywood Video locations closed on July 31, 2010, and the liquidation sale was completed.
-The remaining Canadian stores closed during the week of August 8.
+The remaining Canadian division outlets also closed during the week of August 8.
 The contents of the company's headquarters were auctioned off in August 2010.